simplicityitself/simplicityitself.github.io/learning/adopting-microservices-course.md

 Other courses skim the surface of Microservices.
 This course, designed by the leaders of the London Microservices User Group and industry thought leaders, goes **far deeper**.

-We use the industry leading **Adaptice Learning** method to run a 6 week course with highly interactive exercises, peer and tutor reviews, group coding and more.
+We use the industry leading **Adaptive Learning** method to run a 6 week course with highly interactive exercises, peer and tutor reviews, group coding and more.

 ### **This course is for you**